deqode/dq-vault/README.md

   }
 ```

-The request finally returns a signature of a the raw transaction which was signed inside vault using the the following things:
+The request finally returns a signature of a raw transaction which was signed inside vault using the following things:

 - uuid of the user proposing the transaction.
-- Stored mnenomic corresponding to the provided uuid.
+- Stored mnemonic corresponding to the provided uuid.
 - HD wallet path.

 #### CLI